colinta/extra/README.md

     3
     5
     7
-    -- alternative way to invoke 'if' (no ternary operator) ...if(max <= 10, then: [9], else: [])
+    -- alternative way to invoke 'if'
+    ...if(max <= 10, then: [9], else: [])
+    -- `if` operator here is only allowed in arrays, dict, and set -- 11 is only included if the condition is true, otherwise it is skipped 11 if max > 10
   ]
 in
   [...evens, ...odds]